Birkbeck resources for staff

 Paternity leave and pay

-- Employees who are biological or adoptive parents are entitled to 2 weeks' paternity leave and pay (subject to qualifying conditions).
+- Employees who are biological or adoptive parents are entitled to two weeks' paternity leave and pay (subject to qualifying conditions).
 If a member of staff qualifies for statutory paternity pay (SPP), the College will enhance the SPP to 100% of the employee’s usual rate of pay.

 Adoption leave and pay